josephdadams/CroniclePlugins/README.md

 * `ip`: Text Field: IP Address of the computer running VICREO Listener
 * `port`: Text Field: Port of the VICREO program (default of 10001)
 * `applescript`: Text Box: The AppleScript to execute.
 Recommend you test it locally on the remote computer first to ensure proper syntax of the AppleScript.
 Any necessary `'` or `"` marks must be escaped (i.e. `\'` or `\"`).
+* `password`: Text Box: *optional* If your instance of VICREO Listener has a password set, then include this.

 ## vicreo_file.py
 Allows files and programs to be opened on remote computers running the free [VICREO Listener](https://jeffreydavidsz.github.io/VICREO-Listener/) software.